 Forest Legacy Program

-Participation in Forest Legacy is limited to private forest landowners.
-The FLP pays up to 75 percent of the appraised value to purchase either conservation easements or land, with the remaining funding (required matching funds) coming from private, State or local sources.
+To be eligible for the FLP, land must be located within the Forest Legacy Area for Virginia.
+The FLP pays up to 75 percent of the appraised value, with the required matching funds coming from private, State, or local sources.
 Landowners may benefit from reduced taxes if they choose to donate the required matching funds for the program by accepting what is called a bargain sale.
-Landowners are required to prepare a multiple-resource management plan as part of a conservation easement acquisition.
+For lands being offered for a conservation easement, a multiple-resource forest management plan is required.